gmcfall/react-firebase-state-docs/docs/guides/firebaseprovider_configuration.md

 const initialState = createInitialState();

-// The `cacheTime` parameter specifies the number of milliseconds that a leased
+// The `abandonTime` parameter specifies the number of milliseconds that a leased
 // entity can linger in the cache without any leasees before it becomes eligible
 // for garbage collection.
-The default value of `cacheTime` is `300000` (5 minutes).
+The default value of `abandonTime` is `300000` (5 minutes).
 // you can override this value by passing `options` to the FirebaseProvider.

 const options = {
-    cacheTime: 120000 // 2 minutes
+    abandonTime: 120000 // 2 minutes
 }

 export function App() {